-The Bachelor of Science in Nursing: RN/ADN to BSN maximizes the strong foundation of associate degree and diploma education and the clinical experience of the nurse-student.
-The core nursing discipline courses of the program have been developed to meet the Essentials of Baccalaureate Education for Professional Practice (AACN, 2008) using the Massachusetts Nurse of the Future Core Competencies as a curricular framework (MA NOFCC, 2010, 2016).
+The Bachelor of Science with a Major in Nursing: RN/ADN to BSN maximizes the strong foundation of associate degree and diploma education and the clinical experience of the nurse-student.
+The core nursing discipline courses of the program have been developed to meet the Essentials for Entry-Level Professional Nursing Education (AACN, 2021)^ using the Massachusetts Nurse of the Future Core Competencies as a curricular framework (MA NOFCC, 2016).
 The Massachusetts Nurse of the Future Core Competencies have been endorsed by CT’s nursing practice and academic communities since 2013 to prepare nurses for practice within the healthcare systems of today.
 The COSC Nursing: RN/ADN to BSN program positions RNs for professional advancement and increased earning potential while the flexibility of online education matches the busy lifestyles of today’s nurses.

-Dedicated COSC faculty and expert nursing practitioners draw on the Essentials of Baccalaureate Education for Professional Nursing Practice (AACN, 2008) to help students enhance their competency with respect to healthcare policy, evidence-based practice, population health, continuous quality improvement, patient safety, interprofessional collaboration, and leadership within the healthcare system.
+Dedicated COSC faculty and expert nursing practitioners draw on the Essentials of Baccalaureate Education for Professional Practice (AACN, 2008)^ to help students enhance their competency with respect to healthcare policy, evidence-based practice, population health, continuous quality improvement, patient safety, interprofessional collaboration, and leadership within the healthcare system.

-The RN/ADN to BSN program is accredited by the Commission on Collegiate Nursing Education .
+The Nursing: RN/ADN to BSN program is accredited by the Commission on Collegiate Nursing Education.
 The program is licensed and accredited by the Connecticut Board of Regents for Higher Education.

-Completing a Bachelor of Science in Nursing, RN/ADN to BSN degree requires participation in practicum experiences in two courses.
+CCNE Accredited programs must demonstrate that students are provided with opportunities to demonstrate the knowledge, attitudes, and skills they are acquiring.
+Thus, completing the Charter Oak State College Nursing: RN/ADN to BSN program requires successful completion of practicum experiences in two courses.
 Documentation of specific health requirements is mandatory prior to participation in any practicum experience.
 In addition, students are subject to a criminal background check and drug screening prior to placement in any practicum setting.
 Students who have been convicted of a felony and/or misdemeanor may not be able to complete practicum experiences.
-The college requires students to establish a Castle Branch account to track requirements upon entry into the program.
+The college requires students to establish an account with an external vendor to track requirements upon entry into the program.

 This major requires a minimum of 120 credits.
-Applicants may transfer up to two (2) nursing courses from another RN-BSN program with grades of ‘C’ or better, from other regionally accredited institutions.
-The credits must be equivalent to the content and credit amount of courses required for completion of the RN/ADN to BSN program and are subject to approval by the Nursing Director.
+Applicants may transfer up to two (2) nursing courses from another RN-BSN program with grades of ‘C’ or better, if from a regionally accredited institution with Nursing Program Accreditation (ACEN, CCNE).
+The credits must be equivalent to the content and credit amount of courses required for completion of the Charter Oak State College Nuring: RN/ADN to BSN program and are subject to approval by the Nursing Director.